flexiant/concerto/README.md

 # Usage
-We are including most common use cases here.
-If you miss a use case here open an issue or contact us at <contact@flexiant.com>.
+We include the most common use cases here.
+If you feel there is a missing a use case here, open an issue or contact us at <contact@flexiant.com>.

 ## Wizard
-Wizard command for Concerto CLI is the command line version of our `Quick add server` in Concerto Web UI.
+The Wizard command for Concerto CLI is the command line version of our `Quick add server` in the Concerto Web UI.

 <img src="./docs/images/webwizard.png" alt="web wizard" width="500px" >